Sterling Marlin

-Sterling Burton Marlin (born June 30, 1957) is an American semi-retired, professional stock car racing driver.
-He currently competes part-time JEGS/CRA All-Stars Tour, driving the No. 114 for Sterling Marlin Racing.
+Sterling Burton Marlin (born June 30, 1957) is an American former professional stock car racing driver.
+He last competed in the JEGS/CRA All-Stars Tour.
 He formerly competed in the NASCAR Cup Series, winning the Daytona 500 in 1994 and 1995.
 He is the son of late NASCAR driver Coo Coo Marlin.
-He is married to Paula and has a daughter, Sutherlin, a son, Steadman, a former NASCAR Xfinity Series driver, and a grandson Stirlin who splits a schedule with Sterling in Sterling’s No. 114 Super Late Model.
+He is married to Paula and has a daughter, Sutherlin, a son, Steadman, a former NASCAR Xfinity Series driver, and a grandson Stirlin who races for Sterling in Sterling’s No. 114 Super Late Model.
+Marlin is a member of the NASCAR's 75 Greatest Drivers list.

-Career

-Beginnings

-Marlin attended Spring Hill High School, where he played high school basketball and football, earning the captain status his senior year while he played quarterback and linebacker.
-He began his collection of civil war artifacts shortly after high school.
-In 1976, he made his NASCAR debut at Nashville Speedway, filling in for his injured father in the No. 14 H.B.
-Cunningham Chevrolet.
-He started 30th and finished 29th after suffering oil pump failure early in the race.
-He made two more starts in 1978, finishing ninth at World 600 and twenty-fifth at Nashville for Cunningham.
-He ran Nashville again in 1979, finishing seventeenth.
-In 1980, he posted two top-tens, eighth in the Daytona 500 for Cunningham, and seventh at Nashville for D.K.
-Ulrich.
-From 1980 to 1982, Marlin was a three-time track champion at the historic Nashville Speedway USA.